Birational classification of pointless del Pezzo surfaces of degree 8: Introduction

 Note that a geometrically rational surface $X$ with $K_X^2 = 7$ is never minimal by \cite[Theorem 4]{Isk79}, and a del Pezzo surface of degree $5$ always has a $\ka$-point (see \cite{SD72}).

-An interesting question is to describe all minimal surfaces birationally equivalent to~a~given del Pezzo surface $X$ with $\rho(X) = 1$, or a conic bundle $X \rightarrow C$ with $\rho(X) = 2$.
-The remaining cases are pointless del Pezzo surfaces of degree $6$ and del Pezzo surfaces of degree $4$ with $\ka$-points, and conic bundles with at least $4$ degenerate fibres, since the cases of pointless del Pezzo surfaces of degree $8$ and pointless conic bundles with $0$ or $2$ degenerate fibres are considered in this paper.
+An interesting problem is to describe all minimal surfaces birationally equivalent to~a~given del Pezzo surface $X$ with $\rho(X) = 1$, or a conic bundle $X \rightarrow C$ with $\rho(X) = 2$.
+The cases of pointless del Pezzo surfaces of degree $8$ and pointless conic bundles with~$0$ or~$2$ degenerate fibres are considered in this paper.
+Therefore the remaining cases are conic bundles with at least $4$ degenerate fibres, pointless del Pezzo surfaces of degree $6$ and del Pezzo surfaces of degree $4$ with $\ka$-points.
+One of the particular questions is whether there exist two birationally equivalent del Pezzo surfaces $X$ and $X'$ of degree $4$, such that $X$ and $X'$ are not isomorphic.
+Note that some useful results about birational classification of minimal conic bundles and minimal del Pezzo surfaces of degree $4$ with $\ka$-points are obtained in \cite[Theorem 2.5 and Corollary 3.3]{Sk86}.

 The plan of this paper is as follows.
-In Section $2$ we recall some notions and properties of pointless del Pezzo surfaces of degree $8$ and give a defininion of Amitsur \mbox{subgroup $\Am(X) \subset \operatorname{Br}\left(\ka\right)$} (see \cite[Definition 2.8]{Lied17}), that is a birational invariant.
-Also we give a description of~all~geometrically rational surfaces with non-trivial $\Am(X)$, and show how one can restore a del Pezzo surface $X$ of~degree $8$ with~$\rho(X) = 1$ by~$\Am(X_{\LL})$, where $\LL$ is a~\textit{splitting field} of $X$: unique quadratic extension of~$\ka$ such that $\rho\left(X_{\LL}\right) = 2$.
+In Section $2$ we recall some notions and properties of pointless del Pezzo surfaces of degree $8$ and give a definition of Amitsur \mbox{subgroup $\Am(X) \subset \operatorname{Br}\left(\ka\right)$} (see Definition \ref{Amitsur}), that is a birational invariant.
+Also we give a description of~all~geometrically rational surfaces with non-trivial $\Am(X)$, and show how one can restore a del Pezzo surface $X$ of~degree $8$ with~$\rho(X) = 1$ by~$\Am(X_{\LL})$, where~$\LL$ is a~\textit{splitting field} of $X$: unique quadratic extension of~$\ka$ such that $\rho\left(X_{\LL}\right) = 2$.

 In Section $3$ we consider pointless del Pezzo surfaces of degree $8$ with the Picard number~$2$.
 Any such surface $X$ is isomorphic to a product of two conics.
 We consider Sarkisov links for these surfaces, describe possibilities for minimal surfaces birationally equivalent to $X$, and show that any other surface is not birationally equivalent to $X$.
 As a result of~this section we prove Theorem \ref{mainrho2}.